From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against DoS Attacks in UAV Swarm Networks: Federated Multi-Agent Deep Reinforcement Learning Framework

 where the negative sign indicates that we want to maximize the expected return.
-In addition, we incorporate an entropy regularization term to encourage exploration and prevent premature convergence to suboptimal policies.
+To encourage exploration and prevent the agent from getting stuck in a suboptimal strategy, we add an entropy regularization term.
 The modified loss function becomes

+where $\hat{R}_t^i$ is the normalized return, and $H(\cdot)$ is the entropy regularization term to encourage exploration.
+The entropy coefficient $\mu$ controls the trade-off between exploiting the current best-known actions and exploring new ones to discover potentially better strategies.
+A higher $\mu$ encourages more randomness in action selection, while a lower value leads to a more deterministic policy.
+Its value was determined empirically, as detailed in Section V-A.